 What will the court award, as well as damages?

-- The court fee that is paid when the process is begun, (up to £120), a small fixed amount to cover preparation of the papers by a lawyer and the cost of a medical report.
+- The court fee that is paid when the process is begun, (this figure is scaled between £70 – £455 depending on the value of the claim), a small fixed amount to cover preparation of the papers by a lawyer (£50 – £110) and the cost of a medical report.
 It may also award some witness expenses.

 Won’t the defence be in the same position?